 Our curriculum is continuously tuned to provide the most up-to-date evidence-based practice.
 The curriculum is designed to not only prepare the residents for passing their specialty exam, but to keep them at the forefront of an ever-evolving field.

-Program accomplishments that are helping to advance sports medicine and orthopedic care in our region and beyond:
+The program boasts many accomplishments that are helping to advance sports medicine and orthopedic care in our region and beyond: